Intelligent infrastructure in transportation

-It incorporates IoT devices and automated systems that allow for managing vehicle flow and renewing traditional transportation towards smarter solutions.
+It incorporates IoT devices and automated systems that allow managing vehicle flow and renewing traditional transportation towards more intelligent solutions.

 These innovations increase the quality of life and facilitate logistics in strategic corridors, driving concrete improvements in the urban supply chain.